Yandong Luo

 About me

 Hi!
-This is Yandong Luo, a master student in Computer Science at Georgia Institute of Technology, where I’m advised by Prof. Zhao Ye.
+This is Yandong Luo, a master student in Computer Science at Georgia Institute of Technology, where I’m advised by Prof. Zhao Ye and Prof. Lu Gan.
 I’m broadly interested in Perception and Planning.
-My current research focuses on CUDA-based motion generation for Loco-manipulation.
+My current research focuses on CUDA-based motion generation and Multimodal sensor fusion.

 Before coming to GaTech, I was working at Tusimple company for L2 and L4 trajectory planning and decision making of autonomous trucks operating in the bustling port of Shanghai, China.
 I obtained my master’s degree at the University of Illinois at Urbana Champaign, where I conducted research on perception and planning for autonomous vehicles under the supervision of Prof. Bob Norris.
 I completed my bachelor’s degree in Mechanical Engieering at Dongguan University of Technology, where I was advised by Prof. Jianwen Guo.
 During my undergraduate period, I worked on multi-agent systems.